Reading Aloud Matters

 You talk about who you liked and who you believed and who you rooted for to get what he or she wanted.
 You talk about the evil stoat or the wicked prince or the confusion that goes with a troubled character who has both admirable qualities and also real flaws.
 You compare today to then, and here to there.
 But you do it, filled with emotion and connection, and the sense of your own place in history and on the planet, all in front of your children—showing them a way to interact with each other, with their neighbors, with their fellow country-persons, and even with how they perceive other times and places.

 Reading aloud is the chief way in the homeschool you show who you are to your children—and they show themselves to you.
 It’s the core of education.

 I can’t think of any more important practice in the homeschool than the sacred read aloud time.

 Read to your children every day that you can.
 You won’t regret it.

 Image: The Wind in the Willows

-This entry is filed under Brave Writer Lifestyle, Brave Writer Philosophy, Homeschool Advice, Language Arts, Reading, Studying Lit.
+This entry is filed under Brave Writer Lifestyle, Brave Writer Philosophy, Homeschool Advice, Language Arts, Literature, Reading.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.